 It was a 2 hour film and it was so inspiring to watch.
 I was awestruck by how beautiful and stunning she was as a young woman.
 I have heard many people say beauty and brains don’t go together, but in this case she had both.
 In those black and white pictures, she just looked like a movie star of those days.

 Her life shows us that anyone can bring about big changes in the world.
 You only need to work relentlessly towards the goal and be passionate about why you are fighting for it.
-It started with her personal life and instead of just accepting it, she made her life the lives of so many people better for generations to come.
+It started with her personal life and instead of just accepting it, she made her life and the the lives of so many people better for generations to come.

 When I saw all the hardships she had to go through with her husband’s illness, taking care of kids while studying law, it is amazing that her will power was so high.
 Not everybody can do that.
 It is her sheer grit and determination that got her whatever she wanted.